feventurini/eyewordembed/README.md

 - add_surprisal_dundee.py is the code used for adding surprisal to the dundee, given the KenLM n-gram models
 - dundee_parser.py was used to parse and preprocess the Dundee Treebank and produced the two folders dataset/dundee_parsed_gr and dataset/dundee_parsed

-The dataset folder was used to contain all the datasets, the KenLM language models and all of the subsample datasets.
-It currently provides just some samples due to the space constraints.
+In the code, you may find often referenced the "dataset" folder.
+It was used to contain all the datasets, the KenLM language models and all of the subsample datasets.
+The directory is not available in the public repository for two reasons: the corpora are licensed, and the files are too big.
-- for the KenLM models, we only leave the 2-gram for reference
-- downsampled_gigaword contains some examples of Gigaword subsamples
-- dundee_eyemovement/treebank contains the original Dundee Treebank + the one with added surprisal (in both cases is the version with the averaged measures from the 10 readers) (the treebank is available through university-wide license, as Gigaword)
-- dundee_parsed_gr contains the preprocessed and pickled data structures parsed from the Dundee Treebank with the 10 readers averaged.
-These are used during the training of the eye-tracking task
-- dundee_parsed is the counterpart of the previous with the 10 readers separated, it was used for the training of the classifier (not reported in the dissertation)
-- create_hist.py was used to make histograms of the reading times distributions

 The utilities folder contains supporting code (for I/O to file system and timing) used throughout the project